 The surest way to know whether products are legal where you live is to consult this helpful map of the US showing where it is and is not legal.

-The map will show you were CBD is permitted and where there is a grey area.
-Hemp extract, at the federal level, is completely legal, but some states may have their own laws and regulations governing the sale, processing and distribution of all hemp or marijuana products.
+The map will show you where CBD is permitted and where there is a grey area.
+Hemp extract, at the federal level, is completely legal, but some states may have their own laws and regulations governing the sale, processing, and distribution of all hemp or marijuana products.

 What Should I Look For When Buying CBD?

 There are many things users should be aware of when buying CBD.
 Not every CBD product is made alike.
-Differences in cultivation, sourcing, processing and extraction methods among all the CBD companies out there means that every CBD product is unique and of varying quality.
+Differences in cultivation, sourcing, processing, and extraction methods among all the CBD companies out there mean that every CBD product is unique and of varying quality.
 One key distinction that all first-time buyers should know about is the differences between all the cannabinoids.